Renewable Energy Production and Investments

 Renewable Energy Research and Development Grants

-Appalachian School of Law, Grundy, Va., $95,000 (2013-2015): Removing Barriers to the Development of Onshore Wind Energy in Virginia - An analysis of the legal, regulatory, policy, and public opinion obstacles and opportunities for onshore wind development in Virginia, primarily with respect to siting and permitting.
-This includes cataloging the policy incentives and disincentives that exist for permitting and siting onshore wind facilities.
+Appalachian School of Law, Grundy, Va., $95,000 (2013-2015): Removing Barriers to the Development of Onshore Wind Energy in Virginia - An analysis of the legal, regulatory, policy, and public opinion obstacles and opportunities for onshore wind development in Virginia.

-Old Dominion University, Norfolk, Va., $500,000 (2013-2015): Development of a Test Facility for Photovoltaic Systems - Establishes a test facility to study issues related to economics, operation, maintenance, and performance of large-scale solar installations.
-Areas of study include 1) Cost and operational comparison of various solar mounting structures; 2) Side-by-side comparison of different photovoltaic technologies; and 3) Real time analysis of performance degradation of solar tracking systems.
+Old Dominion University, Norfolk, Va., $500,000 (2013-2015): Development of a Test Facility for Photovoltaic Systems - The establishment of a test facility to study issues related to economics, operation, maintenance, and performance of large-scale solar installations.

-Randolph Macon College, Ashland, Va., $96,000 (2014-2015): Integration of Battery Storage with Solar Distributed Generation - This project is intended to explore the benefits of integrated battery and solar generation and support the development of energy conservation strategies for large-scale consumers.
+Randolph Macon College, Ashland, Va., $96,000 (2014-2015): Integration of Battery Storage with Solar Distributed Generation - An exploration of the benefits of integrated battery and solar generation and support the development of energy conservation strategies for large-scale consumers.

-Virginia Commonwealth University, Richmond, Va., $100,000 (2014-2015): Energy Harvesting: Developing Piezoelectric Materials for Passive Energy Harvesting - This project will investigate and develop advanced composite materials to harvest waste energy, such as vibrations and heat, from heavy industrial equipment.
+Virginia Commonwealth University, Richmond, Va., $100,000 (2014-2015): Energy Harvesting: Developing Piezoelectric Materials for Passive Energy Harvesting - An investigation and development of advanced composite materials to harvest waste energy.

-Virginia Tech,Blacksburg, Va., $300,000 (2013-2015): Center for Natural Resources Assessment and Decision Support - Supports the establishment of a new center with a goal of ensuring that the forests of Virginia are used and managed sustainably so they may continue to provide an array of products and services for the benefit of current and future generations.
+Virginia Tech,Blacksburg, Va., $300,000 (2013-2015): Center for Natural Resources Assessment and Decision Support - Establishment of a new center to ensure Virginia forests are used and managed for the benefit of current and future generations.